Mount Pleasant Drug Crimes Lawyer

 The drug units in our area, BAYANET, Cement, Magnet, are tenacious, and they will often seize and attempt to forfeit your money, property, car, and even your home.
 Only an experienced attorney can stop them.

-Our attorney are very familiar with the Michigan Medicinal Marijuana Act and will also assist the patients, caregivers and dispensaries.
+Our attorney is very familiar with the Michigan Medicinal Marijuana Act and will also assist the patients, caregivers and dispensaries.

 In addition to spending time in jail, it is important to understand everything that is at stake in your case.
 The impact a criminal record can have on your life is tremendous.
 You may be unable to get a job, rent an apartment, or you may lose your right to drive.
 Also, the court may order the forfeiture of assets that were involved in your case.
 If you were selling drugs out of your car or growing marijuana in your home, you may lose them if you are convicted.
 A strong defense can make all the difference when facing drug charges.